Gluesticks Blog

 tattered old cookbook

-The cookbook is out of print, which is such a shame, and many of the recipes aren’t available online (I’ve tried linking to them for you guys in the past), but this coconut pie recipe is actually still around and made the cut to be included in a newer Betty Crocker red cookbook.
+The cookbook is out of print, which is such a shame, and many of the delicious recipes aren't available online (I've tried linking to them for you guys in the past), but this coconut pie recipe is actually still around and made the cut to be included in a newer Betty Crocker red cookbook.
 I made a few changes to the recipe and am thrilled to share my variation with you!

 What people are saying about this pie recipe

-“Made this for a bday treat and it turned out wonderful.
-Made a biscoff cookie crust and used skim milk in the custard and it still turned out great:) “—on Pinterest
+"Made this for a bday treat and it turned out wonderful.
+Made a biscoff cookie crust and used skim milk in the custard and it still turned out great:) "---on Pinterest

-“Holy cow! this pie is AMAZING!! this was my first time making custard and whipped cream from scratch. it turned out perfectly!
-I noticed some comments saying that their custard was too runny..if you followed the measurements accurately, you probably did not cook it long enough..I probably cooked it for the first boil for 5 minutes before it reached the consistency of gravy…don’t go by numbers yall! cook with your heart!!”—on Pinterest
+"Holy cow! this pie is AMAZING!! this was my first time making custard and whipped cream from scratch. it turned out perfectly!
+I noticed some comments saying that their custard was too runny..if you followed the measurements accurately, you probably did not cook it long enough..I probably cooked it for the first boil for 5 minutes before it reached the consistency of gravy...don't go by numbers yall! cook with your heart!!"---on Pinterest

-“Easy to follow, kids loved making it to help mommy in the kitchen!!
-They also really enjoyed eating it as well. :)”—on Pinterest
+"Easy to follow, kids loved making it to help mommy in the kitchen!!
+They also really enjoyed eating it as well. :)"---on Pinterest

 finished banana cream pie